 Lisa Neusel presented lessons learnt from the German scheme "Energy and Resource Efficiency in the Economy" (EEE).
 Lisa started with an overview of the EEE's funding opportunities for German companies.
 The funding includes numerous modules covering a wide range of applications.
-Four of them are technology-focused (technology level, including crosscutting technologies, process heating, IT, electrification).
+Four of them are technology-focused (technology level, including cross-cutting technologies, process heating from renewables, I&C and energy management software, electrification in small enterprises).
 Two are about technology-open systemic measures (system level: plant and process optimization).
 And one is about conceptual measures (e.g. defining and implementing transformation plans at the company level).
 The approach is highly flexible, encouraging companies of all sizes and sectors to apply.
+Since 2021, the scheme considers resource efficiency as well.